MetaID-Labs/metaid/README.md

 > The return type of this method is the same as the return type of the wallet's inscribe method.

-### Create MetaID, the parameter avatar is a native File type in JavaScript, which is processed in chunks as a Buffer and then converted to a base64 string
+### Create userinfo, the parameter avatar is a native File type in JavaScript, which is processed in chunks as a Buffer and then converted to a base64 string

 ```typescript
 const isSuccess:boolean = await _btcConnector.createUserInfo(body: